minhduc29/E-Teams/README.md

 - You can delete your to-do list after that if you want by clicking the X button.
 ---
+#### Chat Room
+- Like normal chat apps.
+This is where you can create chat room and send messages.

+- Click the CREATE CHAT ROOM button and create your own chat room.

+- The length of your room name must be at least 1 character and room name must be unique.

+- You can add members to your chat room.

+- Only members of the chat room can see it.

+- Then just simply send your messages to your groups.
+---
 #### Account
 - You must have an account to use this website.
 Register and login are very simple.